alchitry/Alchitry-Labs-V2/docs/lucid_parser.md

 # Lucid Parser V2

-This code isn't intended to be used on its own and it will be incorporated into Alchitry Labs 2 in the future.

-## Background

 Lucid was first developed for the Mojo by Justin Rajewski when he was still in college.
 Its purpose was to provide an alternative to the heavy existing HDL languages to make simple things simple.